NOAA-GFDL/fre-workflows/for-developers.md

 Next, open the `global.cylc` file and confirm the field `use login shell` is set to `true`, then find the `ssh command` field and change it to `ssh`.
 Do this for both the `ppan` and `ppan_test` platform definitions.

-Now, we need to remove the default `cylc` from our `PATH`, and additionally include a path to the exact `cylc` within our conda environment.
+You will need to remove the default `cylc` from your `PATH` and include a path to the exact `cylc` within your conda environment.
 To accomplish this, follow the instructions in the previous section [here](#ppanspecifics).

-Still with me?
-Now, just like in the [previous section](#withcondaandcylc), edit either `ppan.cylc` or `ppan_test.cylc` in `site/` to add your `fre-cli` environment executables to `PATH` for your submitted workflow tasks.
-This should be the last bit of editing we have to do.
+Next, just like in the [previous section](#withcondaandcylc), edit either `ppan.cylc` or `ppan_test.cylc` in `site/` to add your `fre-cli` environment executables to `PATH` for your submitted workflow tasks.
+This should be the last bit of editing you need to do.

-Now, log out, and log back in to PPAN to make sure the new login specifics get picked up, and from the `fre-workflows` directory do:
+Finally, log out and log back in to PPAN to ensure the new login configuration is applied, then from the `fre-workflows` directory, run:
 ```
 module load miniforge
 conda activate your-fre-cli-env